Three Year Old Potential Event Horse

 Horse Passports must be available for inspection by the judges at the qualifiers and the Final.

 In the interest of safety in the collecting rings at the Show, stallions will compete first and should be returned immediately after their show to their assigned stabling.
-Exhibitors are advised to ensure that their entry is presented by a competent handler and appropriately tacked.
+Exhibitors are advised to ensure that their entry is presented by a competent handler and appropriately tacked with bridle and bit.

 This class will run as per a specific drawn order available from the Equestrian Office.